bustardcelly/blog-to-markdown/blog-posts/2014/02/12/cucumberjs-browser-update/index.md

 ## Conclusion
 If you made it down this far, I do appreciate you taking the time to follow along - I know this was a bit of a long one.

+I hoped to have demonstrated the process of going from __Features__ to __Step Definitions__ to implementation code to pass criteria all while living in a real browser environment using the [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser) and test automation.
+On the surface, it may seem like quite a process, but my personal experience is that BDD forces you into thinking about minimilistic design while putting your code under a test harness from which you can maintain and add new features with assurance.

+## To Come
+There are a few extra productivity tidbits I have picked up while working with the wondeful [CucumberJS](https://github.com/cucumber/cucumber-js) tool in developing several applications for both the web and server.

+Who knows...
+I have had a blast going through the articles in this series demonstrating TDD using the BDD tool, [CucumberJS](https://github.com/cucumber/cucumber-js).
+I might just continue to evolve the example to a fully-functional application just as I had done in the [Making of a Test-Driven Grocery List Application](http://custardbelly.com/blog/blog-pages/category/grocery-ls.html) series which focused on the [Jasmine](http://jasmine.github.io/2.0/introduction.html) library.

+Additionally, I am invested in the [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser) I created during (and as a result) of this series and hope to write some more articles on its structure, usage and any additions/fixes that are made and I welcome you to help me in making [cucumberjs-browser](https://github.com/bustardcelly/cucumberjs-browser) a great tool in being able run your specs in a real browser environment without having to change your current workflow in defining __Features__, __Step Definitions__ and support files.

+Cheers!